-In general terms, the responses provided by the competent authorities ('the respondents') to the IA questionnaire show that the policy options to be introduced by the BTS on Information Exchange have a total net neutral impact upon supervisory authorities.
-The total net impact has been estimated as the add-on impact on the 'do-nothing' option in relation to the Level 1 text and the respective RTS on Information Exchange.
+In general terms, the responses provided by the competent authorities ('the respondents') to the impact assessment questionnaire show that the policy options to be introduced by the draft RTS on information exchange have a total net neutral impact upon supervisory authorities.
+The total net impact has been estimated as the add-on impact on the 'do-nothing' option in relation to the Level 1 text and the draft RTS on information exchange.